Nachoeigu/ai-automated-qa-professional/README.md

 ABOUT ME, PREFERENCES, JOB EXPERIENCE, PROJECTS, EDUCATION and CERTIFICATIONS AND COURSES.

 You can add also two other files in the resume folder like "long_version.md" and "short_version.md" so you can place two version of your resume based on the amount of tokens you want to consume per call.

+# Methology
+I try to integrate the power of LLMs in order to develop this software that answer job-related question.
+I think it performs better than RAG methologies based on particular cases I tested.